CRIStAL-PADR/Speed/docs/source/booster_circuit.rst

 * Borniers 2 Contacts au pas 5.08 MM

-Here is a photo of the artwork and the realization
+Here is an image of how the artwork and the working prototype look like

 .. image:: ../booster_typon.jpg
   :align: left